cloudflare/cloudflare-docs/content/bots/bot-analytics/bm-subscription.md

 - Understand traffic during [your onboarding phase](/bots/get-started/bm-subscription/).
 - Tune WAF custom rules to be effective but not overly aggressive.
 - Study recent attacks to find trends and detailed information.
-- Learn more about Cloudflare’s detection engines with real data.
+- Learn more about Cloudflare's detection engines with real data.

 ## API